GuidanceMantras/GuidanceMantras/README.md

 ### Build Good Routine
 - Will be added later

+### Brain
+- Train your brain for everything each day
+- Brain is like a stomach and Muscle
+- If you eat good food, your stomach will be good, if you eat bad food, your stomach will be bad
+- Similarly, feed good information into your brain, your brain works well
+- Train your brain with good information each day
+- Train your kids as well

 ## Mind-Manasu and Soul
 - Keep your mind pure and negative free